 The Gardens broke ground in May 2018 for the Freyer - Newman Center.
-The LEED GOLD building, designed by Denver’s Davis Partnership Architects, is slated for completion in late 2019.
+The LEED GOLD building, designed by Denver’s Davis Partnership Architects, is slated for completion in spring 2020.

 It is rare that an institution contains breadth and depth in a variety of specialties related to human interaction with the natural world.
 At the Gardens, one can find preserved plant and fungi specimens, documented uses of plants and historic botanical illustration.
 Contemporary botanical illustration programs extends the scientific art of documentation into the 21st century.
 The Gardens’ holdings are unique because horticulture, plant conservation and preservation, mycology and art unite to document human relationships with these elements and the larger environment.
 Housing each of these programmatic elements in a single facility — the Freyer - Newman Center — will make these assets more accessible to the public.